Hiropey/JapaSty/README.md

 Post
 - if you have a trouble living in Japan, create your forum and you can ask for help
 - if you need a travel guide in Japan, you can ask for it in the matching section
-- if you're willing to help somebody, search a forum and you can post a comment
+- if you're willing to help foeigners in Japan, search a forum and you can post a comment

 Read
 - Search for past archives of forums to find out the best solutions for the trouble you have in Japan